 The station speakers chimed and the pleasant voice of the PA recording announced the next train.
 Queueing up gave Mari the first opportunity to truly sort out her thoughts since the moment she’d caught sight of Viktor in the airport.

 She knew Viktor would be upset over Makkachin; it would be strange for him not to be.
-If he’d had Makkachin long enough to inspire Yuuri to get Vicchan all those years ago, she was probably one of his oldest friends.
+If he’d had Makkachin long enough to inspire Yuuri to get Vicchan all those years ago, she was probably one of his oldest companions.
 But to cry for hours, long enough and hard enough to leave his eyes in that state?
 That kind of devastation would still seem overblown to Mari if Makkachin hadn’t survived, and it all added up to make her feel uncomfortable and helpless in the face of his grief.

 Viktor clearly didn’t want to hear more apologies, and he’d left his best source of comfort behind in Moscow.
 There was nothing Mari could say to make him feel better.